 7 Ceasing membership

-(1) A Member shall be deemed by the Council to have ceased being a Member if their annual subscription has not been paid within a period of 2 months of the due date and following two reminders or if the Council, on the advice of the Honorary Treasurer, determines that they owe a debt to the Society that has not been settled within 2 months of an invoice being issued to them by the Society.
+(1) A Member shall be deemed by the Council to have ceased being a Member if their annual subscription has not been paid on the due date and following provision of two reminders of the upcoming commitment, or if the Council, on the advice of the Honorary Treasurer, determines that they owe a debt to the Society that has not been settled within 2 months of an invoice being issued to them by the Society.
 The Council may exercise discretion in extending the deadline for payment of the annual subscription where a member requests an extension due to temporary financial hardship or other reason judged valid by the Council.

 (2) A Member of the Society, who has paid all debts, moneys due and payable by a Member of the Society as specified in Rule 7(1) and returned all books or other property of the Society in their possession, may resign from the Society by advising the Honorary Secretary in writing of their resignation.